niftynei/droidtalks/gradle/gradle_presentation.md

 # Task Actions

 - Tasks are just a set of “actions”, which are closures
-- Three ways to add an Action to a task:
+- Three ways to add an Action (closure) to a task:
 	- doFirst {}
 	- doLast {}
 	- leftShift {} / <<